-From the home screen, tap the AI icon.
+1. From the home screen, tap the Al icon.

-Tap to start the AI-assisted
+Tap to start the Al-assisted EF workflow

-EF workflow

 2. After you have a good A4C view of the patient, tap A4C to acquire a clip.
 To activate any or all three of the Auto-labeling, Auto-grading and Auto-guidance tools, tap the Trio button and activate the desired tools.
+After you have a good A4C view of the patient, tap A4C to acquire a clip.

-- If you are not satisfied with the recorded clip, tap Try again to acquire a new clip, or tap Accept to proceed (after four seconds, KOSMOS automatically accepts the clip). - 4.
+- If you are not satisfied with the recorded clip, tap Try again to acquire a new clip, or tap Accept to proceed (after four seconds, Kosmos automatically accepts the clip). - 4.
 Tap SKIP to see the A4C results, or continue with the A2C acquisition.